mumbleskates/bilrost/README.md

 ### Derive macros

-You can then import and use its traits and derive macros.
+We can now import and use its traits and derive macros.
 The main three are:

 * [`Message`](#deriving-message): This is the basic working unit.
 Derive this for structs to enable encoding and decoding them to and from binary data.